 b.
 Application: The applicant/owner must own the principal dwelling for two (2) years before applying for a Special Permit for a swimming pool or tennis court.
 Principal dwelling ownership begins when an occupancy permit for the principal dwelling is issued by the Building Inspector or from the date of transfer of the property with an existing dwelling for which an occupancy permit has been granted.
 Special Permits for new swimming pools and tennis courts may not be transferred to new owners.

+This bylaw is not new and the 2 years from ownership is a non-issue, but the occupancy permit language has certainly caused major inefficiencies and undue additional disturbance to neighbors and the general public while in effect.
+New home construction/renovation is obviously a major undertaking and the construction timeframe is when the neighbors and public are disturbed the most.
+When a house is under construction a pool can be built simultaneously within the same timeframe, if not faster.
+This article forces the neighbors and public to go through that process twice within 2 years, when we could have otherwise not created any additional impact.
+I know of 3 instances in Squibnocket alone where this article caused lots of issues amongst neighbors and the general public.

 SUGGESTED REVISION

 b.
-Application: The applicant/owner The applicant/owner must own the principal dwelling for two (2) years before applying for a Special Permit for a swimming pool or tennis court.
-Principal dwelling ownership begins when an occupancy permit for the principal dwelling is issued by the Building Inspector or from the date of transfer of the property with an existing dwelling for which an occupancy permit has been granted.
+Application: The applicant/owner The applicant/owner must own the property for two (2) years before applying for a Special Permit for a swimming pool or tennis court.
 Special Permits for new swimming pools and tennis courts may not be transferred to new owners.

 c.
 Use: A swimming pool or tennis court permitted under this section may only be used by residents or tenants of the principal dwelling and their guests.

 d.
 Setbacks: No portion of the swimming pool or tennis court or any related fencing or any pool-related mechanical equipment shall be located within 50 feet of any boundary line of said lot.

+Restricting the fencing and equipment to the 50’ would be detrimental to the purpose of the bylaw in many cases.
+Both of these issues are only related to neighbors/public visibility and sightlines (the equipment noise is addressed elsewhere in this bylaw).

+Requiring the fencing to be outside the 50’ setback would often make the fencing more visible and directly in sightlines of neighbors and public spaces.
+Often fencing best disappears when buried in vegetation and would be most beneficial to neighbors/public when installed within the 50’ setback.
+Additionally, general fencing is regulated elsewhere in the town bylaws and a 48” fence can be installed right up to their property line without ZBA approval at all.
+Not sure why a fence would be viewed and regulated any differently when connected to a pool project.

+As for equipment, the contour of the land often provides natural opportunities to locate the equipment in an underground vault or sound insulated shed hidden in vegetation.
+Again, requiring these structures to be outside the 50’ setback may be a detriment to the neighbors/public view and the purpose of this bylaw.

+During the last two revisions of these pool bylaws, both of these two issues were thoroughly discussed and ultimately determined were best to leave to the discretion of the ZBA on a case-by-case basis and left to be “…as approved by the ZBA”.
+This really is the best way to allow the fencing and equipment to be located in the most logical and best location for owner, neighbors and the general public.

 SUGGESTED REVISION: